dawsonjon/speedometer/README.rst

 The two digits for the speed use up the first 6 columns of the display.
 The display could have been extended to three digits to allow for higher speeds, or a kph representation.
-For my purposes, two digits is quite adequate, and this leaves another 10 x 4characters to play with.
+For my purposes, two digits is quite adequate, and this leaves another 10 x 4 characters to play with.

 Of all the information that can be extracted from the GPS, I decided that the date and time were the most useful.
 The date and time require a little